jupyter-lsp/jupyterlab-lsp/README.md

 - go to definition: use context menu entries to jump to definition
 - highlight usages: just place your cursor on a variable, function etc and all the usages will be highlighted (works only in the file editor or within a single cell)
+- auto invocation of completer on certain characters, for example '.' (dot) in Python
+- automatic signature suggestions
-- advanced autocompletion - even when the kernel is off!
+- advanced autocompletion (even when the kernel is off)

 ![autocompletion](https://raw.githubusercontent.com/krassowski/jupyterlab-lsp/master/examples/screenshots/autocompletion.png)

 ### In progress:

-- auto invocation of completer on certain characters (e.g. '.' (dot) in Python)
 - completer: merge suggestions from LSP, kernel and tokens (currently LSP and tokens only)

 ### Planned: